Auto Makers Threatened By Both Tech Company Autos And Ridesharing

 The car companies already realize all of this, which is why they are also getting into the autonomous car and ride sharing business.
 They are late though, and they will probably move too slowly because of fear of cannibalizing existing sales.
 But they at least see the writing on the wall so time will tell if they can get their act together in time.

-Automakers forget they make hardware (Score:2)
+Automakers forget they make hardware (Score:1)

 Another issue is marginal technologies that undermine reliability.
 Direct injection for example, who wants to deal with engine sludge just to get 5% better gas mileage?
 Not me.

-Everybody wants a car (Score:2)
+Everybody wants a car.

-That said, it's never been possible for everyone on earth to have a car.
-There just isn't enough metal to go around.
-Add to that burgeoning wealth inequality making cars unaffordable (just bought a 1 year old entry level sedan and by the time I'm done with insurance & warranties it'll run me $380/mo.
-And before you ask the warranty's only $40 and I have a spotless driving record in my 40s.
-Full coverage's a bitch
+I don't have one, and I don't plan to buy one.
+And I know many people who don't own a car though they had the money to buy one.
+So this is not a given.

+People don't necessarily want a car.
+They want to get from A to B. A car is a means to an end, not a value per se.

+There are roughly 7 billion humans, so there is enough for each person to have 2.8 billion tons of aluminum and 1.8 billion tons of iron.

 The real big advantage of tech companies.
-(Score:2)
+(Score:4, Interesting)

+Their clout is so high, it is not being talked about as much as the pension obligations of the big three, or the clout of labor unions over the manufacturers.
+If the cars made by tech alliance by passes the NADA, it would be a boon to the consumers.

 When haven't car companies felt threatened?
 (Score:2)